The StoryADay idea is exciting, right?

 - We’ll develop a system for gathering and storing ideas, so that you never have to sit down at your desk and stare at an empty page.
 (You’ll build your own customized system during the class, and come out with 60 story sparks — enough to last through the class AND months of future writing.)

 Sound good?
-Check out the screenshots of each week’s course checklist
+Check out the weekly course checklists

 The mere fact that you’re still reading this page tells me that you’re serious about taking the next step on your writing journey.
 But just as travel can be a wonderful, enlightening experience; a journey without a map can be incredibly frustrating.